Child In Critical Condition After Falling Out Of Third-Story Window At Roseville Hotel, Police Say

 ROSEVILLE (CBS13) – A child was in critical condition after falling out of a third-story window at a Roseville hotel, authorities said on Sunday.

 Roseville police said the circumstances of the fall are being investigated but it does not appear the child, 7, was pushed out.
-The scene was at a hotel along Freedom Way, near Top Golf.
+The scene was at the Residence Inn along Freedom Way, near Top Golf.

 First responders transported the child to the hospital.
 No further information was available.